cybercongress/cyber/cyber.md

 While choosing the token for donations, we followed three main criteria: the token must be (1) one of the most liquid, (2) most promising, so a community can secure a solid investment bag to be competitive even in comparison to such giants like \linkred{https://google.com}{Google}, and (3) have the technical ability to execute an auction and a resulting organization, without relying on any third party.
 The only system that matches these criteria is Ethereum, hence, the primary token of donations will be ETH.

-Prior to Genesis cyber\~{}Foundation has minted 750 000 000 000 000 THC (seven hundred fifty terathc) broken down as follows:
+Prior to Genesis cyber\~Foundation has minted 750 000 000 000 000 THC (seven hundred fifty terathc) broken down as follows:

 \begin{itemize}
-\item 600 000 000 000 000 THC tokens are allocated to the cyber\~{}Auction contract
+\item 600 000 000 000 000 THC tokens are allocated to the cyber\~Auction contract
-\item 150 000 000 000 000 THC tokens are allocated to the cyber\~{}Congress contract
+\item 150 000 000 000 000 THC tokens are allocated to the cyber\~Congress contract

 \end{itemize}